-To be charged with organizing or participating in a criminal enterprise can be very overwhelming, intimidating, and confusing, especially if you have no knowledge of being part of such an organization that commits criminal acts, but this does not mean you should not take the charge seriously.
+To be charged with organizing or participating in a criminal enterprise can be very overwhelming, intimidating, and confusing, especially if you have no knowledge of being part of such an organization that commits criminal acts.
+This does not mean you should not take the charge seriously.
 Criminal enterprises, also sometimes referred to as organized crime, may have gained pop culture notoriety thanks to films like The Godfather, but it is a serious state or federal crime, not just a Hollywood fabrication.
 It is a real crime, with real penalties, that warrants real and immediate action.
-If you are accused of a criminal enterprise crime, the most important thing to do to ensure you are not pressured or manipulated by law enforcement or prosecutors to enter a guilty plea is to retain the services of an experienced and aggressive criminal defense attorney.
+If you are accused of a criminal enterprise crime, the most important thing to do is to ensure you are not pressured or manipulated by law enforcement or prosecutors to enter a guilty plea by retaining the services of an experienced and aggressive Florida criminal defense lawyer.

-With our successful track record and positive testimonials, the experienced Florida criminal enterprises attorneys at Musca Law have the skills, knowledge, and resources necessary to develop a defense strategy designed specifically for your situation.
+With over 150 years of combined experience, successful track records, and positive testimonials, the experienced criminal defense attorneys at Musca Law have the skills, knowledge, and resources necessary to develop a defense strategy designed specifically for your situation.
 Our mission is to do everything within our power to protect your legal rights.

-Under the RICO Act, an enterprise is defined as any individual, corporation, partnership, association or other legal entity, and any group or union of individuals associated in fact though not a legal entity.”
+- RICO: Under the RICO Act, an enterprise is defined as "any individual, corporation, partnership, association or other legal entity, and any group or union of individuals associated in fact though not a legal entity."

-Protecting Your Legal Rights with First Class Representation
+Protecting Your Legal Rights with 150+ Years of Collective Experience

 A criminal enterprises conviction carries substantial penalties, including a lengthy prison sentence, potentially a life term, and fines that can exceed one million dollars.
-Avoiding a conviction is your number one priority and to be successful, you must have quality legal representation.
-At Musca Law, our aggressive Florida criminal enterprises attorneys have over 100 years of combined legal experience that we will leverage to develop the strongest possible defense on your behalf.
-To learn more about obtaining the best possible outcome in your case, call (800) 687-2252 for a confidential consultation with a member of our legal team.
+Avoiding a conviction is your number one priority.
+To be successful, you must have quality legal representation.
+At Musca Law, our aggressive Florida criminal enterprises attorneys have over 150 years of combined legal experience that we will leverage to develop the strongest possible defense on your behalf.
+To learn more about obtaining the best possible outcome in your case, call (888) 497-0216 for a confidential consultation with a member of our legal team.